vilevari/ToolCloud/README.md

 __Caution:__ If this feature is enabled alongside other, similar features it might get overruled by them or overrule them.

+## Playcontrol
+Allows you to use previous, skip, play/pause buttons from anywhere in your browser.

+## Credit:
 Icons provided by: Md Tanvirul Haque: https://www.flaticon.com/authors/md-tanvirul-haque